All summer 2014 internship applications are due February 25, 2014

 - Development/External Affairs

 Supports the work of the development and external affairs office.
-Projects include, but are not limited to, prospect research related to individuals and foundations, donor correspondence, assignments associated with our annual Benefit Gala, and database entry.
-Opportunities are available at our offices in Washington, DC and New York, NY.
-Please indicate the location to which you are applying.
+Projects may include prospect research related to individuals and foundations, donor correspondence, assignments associated with our Annual Benefit, or other activities.

 - Digital Projects

 Supports digitization initiatives to increase access to collections via the web and new media.
-Possible assignments include scanning and digital curation; preparing descriptive, technical and other metadata; researching standards and best practices; preparing documentation; testing digitization workflows; assisting with design and user experience research, web development; and new media special projects such as a collaborating with Wikipedia.
+Possible assignments include scanning and digital curation; preparing descriptive, technical, and other metadata; researching standards and best practices; preparing documentation; testing digitization workflows; assisting with design and user experience research; web development; and new media special projects.

 - Oral History

-The Archives has ongoing grant–funded projects to interview America’s leading artists and art dealers.
-Intern tasks may include editing interviews; assisting with the preliminary description of interviews; fact checking; and assisting with the production of progress reports and related exhibitions or accessions.
+The Archives has ongoing projects to interview America’s leading artists, scholars, critics, collectors, dealers, supporters and others involved in American art.
+Intern tasks may include editing interviews; assisting with the preliminary description of interviews; fact checking; creating audio excerpts; and assisting with the production of progress reports and related exhibitions or accessions.